gwerneckp/milkshake-email-finder/README.md

 As you can see, we successfully found Sheldon's email address.

-This original PHP code written by my father, Ricardo Paiva, in 2005 is available in this repository.
+Thes original PHP code written by my father, Ricardo Paiva, in 2005 is available in this repository.
 This is a reimplementation of the same algorithm in typescript.